-Two studies reported the effect on bone density after discontinuing the use of estrogen to determine if bone density gains were sustained after discontinuation, or if there was evidence that bone loss was accelerated in women who had used estrogen therapy when compared with those who had not used it.
-Both found the rate of bone loss after stopping estrogen was similar to that of women who did not receive estrogen treatment and are described below.
+Two studies reported the effect on bone density after discontinuing the use of estrogen to determine if bone density gains were sustained after discontinuation, or if there was evidence that bone loss was accelerated in women who had used estrogen therapy when compared with those who had not used it.^{130, 131} Both found the rate of bone loss after stopping estrogen was similar to that of women who did not receive estrogen treatment and are described below.

-A followup study from the PEPI trial measured bone density for an average of 4 years in women using CEE for 3 years.
+A followup study from the PEPI trial 130 measured bone density for an average of 4 years in women using CEE for 3 years.
 Further bone density gains were not observed in women after discontinuation of estrogen therapy, but there was also no evidence of accelerated bone loss when compared with those who had taken placebo.
-The second study reported the effect on bone mineral density of discontinuation of estrogen therapy for one year after 5 years of treatment in women enrolled in a randomized placebo-controlled trial of raloxifene and estrogen for prevention of postmenopausal bone loss.
-This study also found that changes in bone density after one year of discontinuation were not significantly different in women using CEE compared with women randomized to placebo.
+The second study reported the effect on bone mineral density of discontinuation of estrogen therapy for one year after 5 years of treatment in women enrolled in a randomized placebo-controlled trial of raloxifene and estrogen for prevention of postmenopausal bone loss.131 This study also found that changes in bone density after one year of discontinuation were not significantly different in women using CEE compared with women randomized to placebo.

-Comparison with Cochrane meta-analysis
+Comparison with other meta-analyses

-A recently published Cochrane review and meta-analysis of estrogen and bone density and fractures was reviewed for this report.
-Fifteen of the trials included in this review did not meet inclusion criteria for the OHP review because they used ineligible estrogen preparations.124-
+A Cochrane review and meta-analysis published in 2002 on estrogen and bone density and fractures was reviewed for this report.5 Fifteen of the trials included in the Cochrane review did not meet inclusion criteria for this review because they used ineligible estrogen preparations.132-146